TranNhatTan14/Obsidian/Resources/Vocabulary/appreciative.md

 4. We felt **appreciative** of the kindness shown by the local community.
 5. He expressed his **appreciation** for the opportunity during his farewell speech.

-### IELTS-Specific Tips

-Use "appreciative" in Speaking or Writing to convey gratitude, e.g., "I am appreciative of the opportunities I’ve had to work in cutting-edge AI research."

 ### Personal Connection

 Your **appreciative** attitude toward learning and professional growth is evident in how you set goals for advancing AI in healthcare.
 Recognizing others' contributions could also help build strong collaborations in your research field.